AndreBrinkop/Udagram-Image-Filtering-Application/README.md

     ionic serve
     ```
 * You can visit `http://localhost:8100` in your web browser to verify that the application is running.
 You should see a web interface.

-### Configuration ###
-In `set_env.sh`, environment variables are set with `export $VAR=value`.
-Setting it this way is not permanent; every time you open a new terminal, you will have to run `set_env.sh` to reconfigure your environment variables.
-To verify if your environment variable is set, you can check the variable with a command like `echo $POSTGRES_USERNAME`.